15th Alabama Monument - Chamberlain Letters

 Along with the direct correspondence to Nicholson, copies of the correspondence between Chamberlain and William Oates were also sent to Nicholson.

-Oates had hoped to place a monument to the 15th Alabama on the spot where he believed his brother had fallen.
+Oates had hoped to place a monument to the 15th Alabama near the spot where he believed his brother and others had fallen.
 However after visiting the battlefield several times Oates admitted that

 he was "confused in directions."1